A look at lawsuits challenging Wisconsin’s lame-duck laws

 The state Supreme Court has repeatedly drawn boundaries separating the three branches of government, Schweber said.
 Reducing Kaul’s authority could violate the separation of powers doctrine since the Legislature is trying to exercise direct control over someone in the executive branch, he said.

-Donald Moynihan, a political scientist at Georgetown University and a former director of the La Follette School of Public Affairs at UW-Madison, said lawmakers made Kaul subservient to the Legislature.
+Donald Moynihan, a public policy professor at Georgetown University and a former director of the La Follette School of Public Affairs at UW-Madison, said lawmakers made Kaul subservient to the Legislature.

 It’s murkier with Evers.
 If the authority Republicans stripped from him stems from statutes, they may well have been within their rights, Schweber said.
 If it originates with the Wisconsin Constitution, legislators lack the power to tweak that, he said.